oracle-samples/oci-data-science-ai-samples/LLM/embedding/deploy-embedding-model-tei.md

 # Testing Embeddings generated by the model

 Here, we have 3 sentences - two of which have similar meaning, and the third one is distinct.
+We'll run a simple test to find how similar or dissimilar these sentences are, using cosine similarity as a comparison metric.

 ```
 from sklearn.metrics.pairwise import cosine_similarity